Motifs-based Recommender System via Hypergraph Convolution and Contrastive Learning: Conclusion and Future Work

-However, in the model depth exploration experiment (section 4.4.2), we also find that as the model deepen, the performance on some datasets drops obviously.
-The reason is as analyzed in section 4.4.2: our proposed framework based on motifs naturally extracts the high-order neighborhood of nodes.
-Compared with the ordinary GNN model, as the model deepens, the over-fitting phenomenon will appear earlier.
-This is also the pain point of hypergraph neural network\cite{zhu2021mhnf,li2021deepgcns} that need to be addressed.
-Therefore, how to solve over-fitting caused by the deep model is also a problem that needs to be further studied in future work about graph neural networks, especially the hypergraph neural networks.
-On the other hand, how to integrate valuable information such as text, sound, images, etc., is also a promising research work in recommender systems.
+However, in the model depth exploration experiment (Section 5.4.2), we also found that as the model deepens, the performance on some datasets drops significantly.
+The reason was identified in Section 5.4.2: our proposed framework, which is based on motifs, naturally extracts the high-order neighborhood of nodes.
+Compared with the ordinary GNN model, as the model deepens, the overfitting phenomenon occurs earlier.
+This is also the main disadvantage of the hypergraph neural network that needs to be addressed \cite{sun2022mhnf,li2021deepgcns}.
+Therefore, overfitting caused by the deep model is also a problem that needs to be further studied in future works on graph neural networks, especially hypergraph neural networks.
+In the meantime, integrating valuable information, such as text, sound, and images, is also a promising research direction in recommender systems.

+\begin{acks} This work is supported by the Fundamental Research Funds for the Central Universities (grant no. HIT.NSRIF.201714), Weihai Science and Technology Development Program (2016DXGJMS15), and the Key Research and Development Program in Shandong Province (2017GGX90103). \end{acks}